Netanyahu warns of 'resounding blow' if Iran attacks Israel - France 24

 Prime Minister Benjamin Netanyahu warned Wednesday that Israel would strike a "resounding blow" if attacked by arch foe Iran, as regional tensions soar after the US killing of a top Iranian general.

-"Anyone who attacks us will receive a resounding blow," the premier told a Jerusalem conference after Iran launched a salvo of retaliatory missile strikes on bases used by US troops in Iraq.
+The premier was speaking hours after Iran launched a salvo of missiles on bases in Iraq used by the United States in retaliation for a US drone attack last week that killed a top Iranian commander.

+"Anyone who attacks us will receive a resounding blow," Netanyahu said to applause at a Jerusalem conference.

-Netanyahu has described the target of last week's US drone strike -- Major General Qasem Soleimani, commander of the Iranian Revolutionary Guards foreign operations arm -- as a "terrorist-in-chief".
+He described Major General Qasem Soleimani, the target of last week's US drone strike in the Iraqi capital Baghdad, as a "terrorist-in-chief".

 "Qasem Soleimani was responsible for the deaths of countless innocent people, he destabilised many countries for decades, he sowed fear and misery and anguish and he was planning much worse," Netanyahu said.

-"He was the architect and driver of Iran's campaign of terror throughout the Middle East and the world."
+"He was the architect and driver of Iran's campaign of terror throughout the Middle East and the world," he added, standing in front of US and Israeli flags.

+As commander of the Iranian Revolutionary Guards' foreign operations arm, Soleimani was the mastermind of Tehran's operations in Iraq, Syria and Yemen.

+In a rare interview aired on Iranian state television in October, the general said he was in Lebanon during the 2006 Israel-Hezbollah war to oversee the conflict.

-The Israeli premier praised US President Donald Trump for "acting swiftly, boldly, and resolutely" in killing Soleimani in the Iraqi capital Baghdad.
+The Israeli premier praised US President Donald Trump for "acting swiftly, boldly, and resolutely" in killing Soleimani.

+"The state of Israel is the stable anchor in these turbulent waters," he added.

+While Israel and Iran remain sworn enemies, Netanyahu said his country was increasingly "getting the recognition of the Arab world because we are strong".

-The drone strike has put the United States and key allies on alert for Tehran's response to the killing.
+The drone strike has put the United States and its allies on alert for Tehran's response to the killing.

 A senior Iranian official on Monday warned the Israeli cities of Haifa and Tel Aviv would be turned "to dust", if Washington carried out further military action in response to its retaliatory moves.